 - It is known to be the sweetest of all melons, and it has a distinct aroma, especially when it’s ripe, that has fresh and sweet-floral characters.

-- This melon contains carotenoids, including beta-carotene and phytoene, and it’s a good source of vitamin C, vitamin B6, potassium, folate, magnesium, thiamine and vitamin K.
+- This melon contains carotenoids, including beta-carotene and phytoene, and it provides vitamin C, vitamin B6, potassium, folate, magnesium, thiamine and vitamin K.

 - Benefits of this melon include its ability to help with weight loss, skin health, hydration, brain function, immunity, heart health and even protection against certain cancers.

-- To detect whether or not a melon is ripe and ready to eat, look for melons that have a pale cream rind, feel too heavy for their size and have a noticeable sweet smell.
+- To detect whether or not a melon is ready to eat, look for honeydews that have a pale cream rind, feel too heavy for their size and have a noticeable sweet smell.

 Get FREE Access!